 Which pictures did Degas submit to the Salon?
 On this page you will find an accounted impression of the pictures that were submitted by Edgar Degas to the Paris Salon between 1865 and 1870.
 Most were accepted, just a single one was rejected.
 Mostly he depicted portraits / figure paintings.
 Some themes were more classical.
 Mostly he exhibited under the name Edgar de Gas (iR1).
 In 1872 and 1873 he didn’t submit.
-I render the pictures in chronology of submition.
+I render the pictures in chronology of submission.
 Note: If you double click on the first picture of a group of pictures and then click on full screen, you can create a slideshow.
 Enjoy!

 Accepted: